noahehall/theBookOfNoah/0current/haproxy.md

   - statements to configure each section boundary
     - many overlap and cascade, e.g. the same directive in global > defaults > [frontend,backend] can be overridden

+  - observability/monitoring
+    - log
+    - stats

+  - routing
+    - bind
+    - balance
+    - use_backend
+    - http-request
+    - server
+    - cpu-map

+  - general configuration
     - mapfile: stores key/value associations in memory
       - e.g. concat & store host/path key and set the host/path value as a name for a backend to manage ACL routing rules

-  - balance
-  - bind
-  - cpu-map
-  - group
-  - http-requeat
-  - log
-  - maxconn:
     - nbproc
     - nbthread
     - option
+    -

+  - security related
+    - maxconn:
+    - stick-table: used for rate limiting
     - rate_abuse

+  - user/group related
+    - group
+    - user
+  -

-  - server
+  - ssl/tls related
     - ssl-default-bind-ciphers
     - ssl-default-bind-options
-  - stats
-  - stick-table: used for rate limiting
-  - use_backend
-  - user
-  -
+    - prefer-client-cipher

   - arguments: appended to directives to modify behavior
     - check